 docker attach and type

-exit to stop container.
+exit to stop the container.

 # docker ps # docker attach 3378689f2069 # exit

-4. To further test if the recently image has been committed properly (in this case Nginx service has been installed), execute the below command in order to generate a new container which will output if Nginx binary was successfully installed:
+4. To further test if the recent image has been committed properly (in this case Nginx service has been installed), execute the below command in order to generate a new container which will output if Nginx binary was successfully installed: